6 Things To Consider When Using Open Source Data

 Strategies to help

 Open-source data may be a key ingredient of valuable investigations, but OSINT is the method that drives results.
 Insights differentiate the two — deploying the Intelligence Cycle in tandem with the right tools can bring those insights within easy reach.
-In order to truly realise valuable outcomes from open source data then, your choice of platform is paramount.
+In order to truly realise valuable outcomes from open source data, an effective OSINT platform is vital.

-OSINT software is the key to the open-source data lock; it pulls together the required components for intelligent outcomes and keeps processes in one place for the visualisation of an entire OSINT investigation cycle.
-Visualisation features can include maps, graphs, groupings and more — all of which make it possible for both analysts and senior decision makers to connect the dots more easily.
+OSINT software is the key to the open-source data lock; it pulls together the required components for actionable outcomes and keeps processes in one place.
+Visualisation features can include maps, graphs and more — and make it possible for both analysts and senior decision-makers to connect the dots more easily.

 Collect, analyse and visualise open source data faster and more accurately with Videris.